 8.14 Ministers meet many people and organisations and consider a wide range of views as part of the formulation of Government policy.
-Departments will publish quarterly, details of Ministers' external meetings.
-Meetings with newspaper and other media proprietors, editors and senior executives will be published on a quarterly basis regardless of the purpose of the meeting
+Meetings on official business should normally be arranged through Ministers' departments.
+A private secretary or official should be present for all discussions relating to Government business.
+If a Minister meets an external organisation or individual and finds themselves discussing business without an official present - for example at a social occasion or on holiday - any significant content should be passed back to the department as soon as possible after the event.
+Departments will publish quarterly, details of Ministers' external meetinas.
+Meetings with newspaper and other media proprietors, editors and senior executives will be published on a quarterly basis regardless of the purpose of the meeting.